MCP Integration

 - Send an Email encouraging prompt payment

 We want to do this without troubling IT.
-MCP enables business users, while maintaining integrity through the existing logic-enabled JSON:APIs.
+MCP enables business users to self-server, while maintaining integrity through the existing logic-enabled JSON:APIs.

 Setup